ayanroych/Ayan_BlueStampPortfolio/index.md

 **Changes:**

-For my final milestone, I put all of the electrical componenents into one intracately designed 3d printed box, with space for the three main modules: the ultrasonic sensor, the buzzer, and the vibrator.
+For my final milestone, I put all of the electrical componenents into one intricately designed 3d printed box, with space for the three main modules: the ultrasonic sensor, the buzzer, and the vibrator.
 I then attached that box to a walking stick, hence, finishing the basic Smart Walking Stick.
+I also added an app form which you can turn my Smart Walking Stick on or off.

 **Challenges:**